YuxuanLiu1112/HierLLM/README.md

 ## Training Simulators

-To pretrain the I-A Simulator（trained using IEKT on Assist09）, run
+To pretrain the I-A Simulator（trained using DKT on junyi）, run

 ```
-python git_envs/iekt_assist09/main.py
+python git_envs/dkt_junyi/main.py
 ```

-## Training and Evaluating HQRA on I-A Simulator
+## Training and Evaluating HQRA on D-J Simulator

-To train and evaluate HQRA on I-A Simulator, run
+To train and evaluate HQRA on D-J Simulator, run

 ```
-python main.py --env=default='IEKT_assist09
+python main.py --env=default='DKT_junyi'
 ```